Dental Emergency? We Can Help

 You might be surprised to learn you can temporarily solve many problems yourself until you can get to our office.
 When working with your appliances, you need to know the names of their parts so you can identify what is broken or out of place.
+Better education and practice with your appliances will allow you to rectify issues yourself before spending additional time and costs on an office visit.
+Our adult dentistry team provides skilled and compassionate emergency dental care in cases needing immediate attention, including:

 If your bracket or band is still attached to the wire, you should leave it in place and put wax or Gishy Goo on it if needed for comfort.
 The bracket or band can be removed easily by removing the colored tier and sliding the bracket off.